 In Sasso Caveoso, you can visit Church San Pietro Caveoso (pic n°3);, located in the namesake square overhanging Gravina, originally built between the thirteenth and fourteenth centuries.
-As it was overwhelmed by many reconstruction works in different eras today it shows Baroque, Roman and other elements.
+As it was overwhelmed by many reconstructions works in different eras today it shows Baroque, Roman, and other elements.
 Spectacular views from the square!

 Also, do not forget to pay a visit to Casa Grotta, a typical house with the typical ancient furniture, which will give you an idea of how the family life in a Sasso used to be.